 Click here for additional information regarding the Community Rating System (CRS).

-Flood Zones Flood zones are geographic areas that the FEMA has defined according to varying levels of flood risk.
+Flood zones are geographic areas that the FEMA has defined according to varying levels of flood risk.
 These zones are depicted on a community's Flood Insurance Rate Map (FIRM) or flood Hazard Boundary Map.
 Each zone reflects the severity or type of flooding in the area.
-The flood zones described below are present in Madison County.
+Common flood zone designations in our area are X, Shaded X, A, AE, and AO.
+Click here for FEMA’s website defining these zones.

-Floodplain Administrator The Madison County Public Works Department serves as the Floodplain Administrator for the unincorporated areas of Madison County.
+Madison County Public Works serves as the Floodplain Administrator for the unincorporated areas of Madison County.
 The following floodplain management services are provided:

 - Provide basic information found on a FIRM that is needed to accurately rate a flood insurance policy.